Ayege/Lucky7tattoo/README.md

 npm install

-set your mySQL settings , can use any DB Manager, i used XAMPP to open myPHPadmin.
+set your mySQL settings creating a dotenv file, can use any DB Manager, i used XAMPP to open myPHPadmin.

 npm run dev